bahmutov/really-need/README.md

 #### pre

-Gives you a chance to transform loaded source before compiling it.
-Can be used to instrument code, compile other languages into JavaScript, etc. See related project [node-hook][node-hook] and read [Hooking into Node loader for fun and profit][hooking].
+Gives you a chance to transform the loaded source before compiling it.
+Can be used to instrument the loaded code, compile other languages into JavaScript, etc. See the related project [node-hook][node-hook] and read [Hooking into Node loader for fun and profit][hooking].

 ```js